I built an experiment I called remembyte.rs (originally remembyte).

 The C version is no longer under active development.
 The Rust version is sort of on backburner; I’m sure I’ll get back to it eventually.

-It’s no longer under development but it taught me a lot.
-Aside from the research I found which I discuss below, I wrote more C than I ever had before, which informs my thoughts on programming today.
+Aside from the research I found which I discuss below, to build the original version I wrote more C than I ever had before, which informs my thoughts on programming today.

 I find myself with more servers and workstations than really makes sense.
 This means I end up keeping track of SSH host keys somehow.

 I had seen a clever Perl script to convert SSH host key fingerprints to emoji.
 I wanted to do something similar.

 Actually, my initial plan doesn’t hold up well to hindsight.
 I wanted to have a general purpose tool I could easily install everywhere, including on Windows, Linux, and (what was at the time called) Mac OS X, usable without installing an interpreter or any dependencies.

 Today, I’d write something like that in Go.
 At the time, I didn’t know hardly anything about Go, especially how nice its tooling for cross compilation and no-deps binaries are.